mizumoto-cn/GoBalancer/README.md

 ### First Run

-You need to create a config file first, see example config file at [config.yml](config.yml).
+You need to create a config file first, see example config file at [config.json](./config.json).

 And then, you can run the binary.

-On Linux/UNIX, you can use `./GoBalancer` to run the binary.
+On Linux / UNIX, you can type `./GoBalancer` to run the binary.

 ```bash
   ./GoBalancer